 Diabetic retinopathy means changes to the retina (the seeing part at the back of the eye) and is a complication that can affect anyone with diabetes.

 It is treatable, but may have no obvious symptoms, so you might not know you have it until it is well advanced.
-You can find lots more information about the condition on the NHS Choices diabetic retinopathy pages.
+You can find lots more information about the condition on the NHS website diabetic retinopathy pages.

 Screening for diabetic retinopathy